fevziomurtekin/fevziomurtekin.github.io/_posts/2023-01-18-dependency-management-with-use-toml.md

 mockitoJupiter = { module = "org.mockito:mockito-junit-jupiter", version.ref = "mockito" }
 ```

-3) Now as you can see examples above, We have three libraries that we can bundles.
+3) Now as you can see from the examples above, We have three libraries that we can bundle.

 ```toml
 [bundles]
 mockito = ["mockitoCore", "mockitoInline", "mockitoJupiter"]
 ```

-4) We can declare the plugins that we use, under to plugins sections.
+4) It is declared the plugins that we use, under to plugins sections.

 ```toml
 [plugins]